 The International Energy Agency forecasts that the United States will become the largest producer of energy by 2020, surpassing Saudi Arabia.2 "Ongoing oil and gas production growth is being driven by more economic drilling technologies," Dittler observes.
 "The increasing volume of available oil and gas being found in the U.S. requires more infrastructures to store and transport the product, and MLPs provide an excellent solution."

-In addition to the domestic energy renaissance, the potential tax advantage and high dividend yield that many MLPs offer are reasons to consider these investment vehicles..
-"MLPs offer an attractive dividend yield, relative to many other investments," says Joanna Bewick, portfolio manager of the Fidelity® Strategic Dividend & Income® Fund (FSDIX) and Fidelity® Strategic Real Return Fund (FSRRX).
+In addition to the domestic energy renaissance, the potential tax advantage and high distribution rate that many MLPs offer are reasons to consider these investment vehicles.
+"MLPs offer an attractive distribution rate, relative to many other investments," says Joanna Bewick, portfolio manager of the Fidelity® Strategic Dividend & Income® Fund (FSDIX) and Fidelity® Strategic Real Return Fund (FSRRX).
 Given the historically low interest rates offered today, a steady income stream has been in high demand by many investors—and many MLPs have benefited as a result.

 Investing in MLPs

 There are several ways that investors can gain exposure to MLPs.
 A few of the largest publicly traded individual MLPs by assets are Enterprise Products Partners (EPD), Plains All American Pipeline (PAA), and Energy Transfer Partners (ETP).

 It is also possible to purchase MLP ETFs.
 An MLP ETF can enable an investor to diversify away some of the business risk that might be associated with investing in an individual MLP, while providing some of the potential tax benefits that an exchange-traded product (ETP) offers, at a relatively low cost.3